-Dr. Robin R. Means Coleman is Vice President and Associate Provost for Diversity, and a Professor in the Department of Communication at Texas A&M University.
+Dr. Robin R. Means Coleman is Vice President and Associate Provost for Diversity, and a Professor in the Department of Communication, at Texas A&M University.
 Dr. Coleman is charged with implementing the University Diversity Plan, thereby leading efforts in accountability, climate, and equity.
-She also provides strategic and scholarly leadership on practices and measures that advance diversity and inclusion progress in diversifying the faculty, staff, and student body, with an emphasis on recruitment, retention, and progression.
-She works collaboratively with faculty, staff, and students across Texas A&M’s 16 colleges and schools, two branch campuses, Health Science Center, and University Libraries.
+She also provides strategic and scholarly leadership on practices and measures that advance diversity and inclusion progress on behalf of faculty, staff, and students, with an emphasis on recruitment, retention, and progression.
+She works collaboratively with Texas A&M’s 16 colleges and schools, two branch campuses, Health Science Center, and University Libraries.